We want to know you and care for you through at-home Eucharist, healing prayer, and tangible support ministries.

 We love to care for our parishioners at home, in the hospital, or in a rehab facility.
 Clergy and volunteers visit church members in need of prayer, anointing, Eucharist, or just a personal visit.

 St. George’s clergy are available to speak with you personally to provide pastoral support and encouragement.
 Please contact any of our clergy directly to schedule an appointment.
 Our clergy are also able to recommend professional counselors as needed.

 Navigating Grief & Loss

-We periodically offer a 5-week class led in partnership with therapists from Insight Counseling Centers. for all who are experiencing grief and loss.
+We periodically offer a class led in partnership with licensed therapists in Nashville.
+These supportive classes for anyone who is experiencing grief, trauma, or loss.

 Prayer & Healing

 God delights to bring healing into all parts of our lives – physical, emotional, relational, and spiritual.
 Week after week as we pray together, God comes with healing, freedom, joy, and peace.
 Week after week, God is healing people we love here at St. George’s.

 Those who attend services at 8:45, 9:00, and 11:00am on Sunday morning are invited to receive personal prayers for healing after receiving communion.
 Each Sunday, prayer ministers will be waiting to pray with you - look for instructions in your worship bulletin.
 Questions?
 Contact Brad Thomason, Coordinator | 615-604-3109 or firstname.lastname@example.org.